 The question is: Why should we do all these things?
 Why is the higher state of spirit better than the lower state?
 And the answer is that in the lower state, there is a likelihood of suffering.
 We cannot be permanently happy in this world; therefore, we have to try for eternal happiness.
 That endeavor requires a sacrifice of happiness in this world and creates a trade-off—short-term vs. long-term happiness.
 Not everyone likes this trade-off.
 The assumption is that there is no life after death.
 Without such a life, why should we sacrifice the happiness we have right now for happiness after this life, which is unsure?

-This leads to the next question: What makes anyone say it is unsure?
-In Vedic philosophy, the supra-material reality is known in the material world not just after death.
-To know that reality, however, one has to develop new perceptual capacities, which begin from the purification of the mind to intuit meanings, progress into the enhancement of intellect to see the true, right, and good, and then development of willpower to see oneself separate from the world as the soul is able to control its life completely by its will, and becomes free of the laws of nature.
+But why should it be unsure?
+In Vedic philosophy, the supra-material reality is immanent in everything and known in the material world not just after death.
+To know that reality, one has to develop new perceptual capacities, which begin from the purification of the mind to intuit meanings, progress into the enhancement of intellect to see the true, right, and good, and then development of willpower to see oneself separate from the world as the soul is able to control its life completely by its will, and becomes free of the laws of nature.

 Austerities and sacrifices are essential to developing all such capacities.
 For example, to develop willpower, we must have the ability to tolerate hardships.
 Under pain, we separate ourselves from the world.
 Our consciousness withdraws from the body if we experience extreme pain (this is the cause of most out-of-body experiences—they are caused by extreme pain).
 That effect can also be gradually produced through voluntary austerities.
-If we cannot renounce pleasure and accept pain, then we have no willpower, we cannot see ourselves separate from the body, control our life through our will, or become free of the natural laws that govern our body and mind.
+If we cannot renounce pleasure and accept pain, then we cannot develop willpower, cannot see ourselves as being distinct from the body, control our life through our will, or become free of the natural laws that govern our body and mind.

 Materialism vs. Moral Materialism

-Of course, those who are addicted to material enjoyment cannot perform austerities, sacrifices, and penances.
-However, such a person will never accept this as his problem.
-He will try to intellectually rationalize his inabilities by asking rhetorically: What is the guarantee that I will gain willpower by austerity?
+Those accustomed to material enjoyment cannot perform austerities, sacrifices, and penances.
+But they will not accept this as his problem.
+They will try to intellectually rationalize their inabilities by asking rhetorically: What is the guarantee that I will gain willpower by austerity?
 Isn’t it possible that I will simply suffer via penances, and never gain the promised results?

-There is no answer to skepticism if it is framed in the if-then format because the skeptic can reject the if and thereby deny the possibility of then.
-The answer to skepticism is possible only when the proposition is framed in an if-then-else format.
-That else in this case is boundless material suffering.
-When people suffer ceaselessly, then they naturally become detached, and turn toward the self and away from the world, because the world is not giving them happiness anyway; they have to get it elsewhere.
+There is no answer to skepticism if it is framed in the if-then format because the skeptic can reject the if and deny the possibility of then.
+Skepticism is answered only if the proposition is framed in an if-then-else format.
+That else in this case is material suffering.
+When people suffer, then they become detached, and turn toward the path of self-discovery and away from the path of world-knowing because the world is not giving them happiness; they have to get it elsewhere.

 Every society needs if-then-else laws because you have to do the job or get fired from your position to allow others to do the job.
-You can also go to jail for neglecting your duty or acting contrary to duty.
-Thereby, economics, sociology, and political theories can never be framed in terms of purely if-then laws, and this presents a fundamental contradiction between natural and social sciences.
+You can also go to jail for neglecting your duty or acting contrary to your duty.
+Economics, sociology, and political theories can never be framed in terms of purely if-then laws, and this presents a basic contradiction between natural and social sciences.